 As a tech-savvy city, we’re already equipped with a number of meal delivery and grocery delivery services.
 These practices have grown in popularity as a result of social distancing, and we expect them to maintain popularity after the fact.
 As all generations grow more comfortable with the process and become accustomed to the convenience, we expect these technologies will thrive and potentially minimize the need for onsite or surrounding restaurants and food options at office properties.

-With the predictions that we may need to follow some socially distancing measures for an extended amount of time or that we may have to prepare for intermittent periods of social distancing, it may be compelling for tenants, owners and developers alike to know that Austin is one of the best places to do so.6
+With the predictions that we may need to follow some socially distancing measures for an extended amount of time or that we may have to prepare for intermittent periods of social distancing, it may be compelling for tenants, owners, and developers alike to know that Austin is one of the best places to do so.6

 Additionally, attributes that may have once counted against Austin, may now work in favor of the city.

-The first being density.
-Although Austin is the 11th largest city in the United States, it is only the 53rd most dense city in the country, with 3,191 people per square mile.7 For comparison, New York is the nation’s densest city at 28,492 people per square mile and San Francisco is the second at 18,868 people per square mile.8 Studies over the past decade have linked population density to higher worker productivity, and new urbanists have promoted benefits of the walkable cityscapes that dense cities and developments allow for.9 However, during a pandemic, density can be a contributing factor to the vulnerability of a city to the spread of disease.10 Not to say that the dense walkable urban city is dead, but during a time when social distancing and the ability to successfully quarantine is paramount, a city like Austin may appeal.
+The first is density.
+Although Austin is the 11th largest city in the United States, it is only the 53rd most dense city in the country, with 3,191 people per square mile.7 For comparison, New York is the nation’s densest city at 28,492 people per square mile and San Francisco is the second at 18,868 people per square mile.8 Studies over the past decade have linked population density to higher worker productivity, and new urbanists have promoted the benefits of the walkable cityscapes that dense cities and developments allow for.9 However, during a pandemic, density can be a contributing factor to the vulnerability of a city to the spread of disease.10 Not to say that the dense walkable urban city is dead, but during a time when social distancing and the ability to successfully quarantine is paramount, a city like Austin may appeal.

 The second of these, which relates to density, is a lack of access to public transportation.
-Amidst a pandemic, this con gets flipped on its head, and instead can be presented as a lack of reliance upon public transportation.
+Amidst a pandemic, this con gets flipped on its head and instead can be presented as a lack of reliance upon public transportation.
 Although CapMetro has made a number of improvements recently, public transportation has yet to become the most prominent method for commuters in Austin.12 According to a 2016 study, only 6.0% of Austin households did not have a vehicle and on average each household had 1.65 vehicles, just below the national average of 1.8 vehicles per household.13 For comparison, 54.5% and 31.2% of households in the two densest cities, New York and San Francisco, did not have vehicles.
-During a period of social distancing, a city that relies more on private transportation than public transportation, like Austin, may be attractive to jobseekers looking to relocate.
+During a period of social distancing, a city that relies more on private transportation than public transportation, like Austin, may be attractive to job seekers looking to relocate.

-Austin will continue to be a desirable place to live and work, both for the reasons we’ve always known like the restaurants, the parks, the access to top talent, etc. and for new reasons like the ability to successfully and comfortable social distance as needed.
-It’s not to say that growth won’t be impacted by COVID-19, but it’s likely to be a slowing of the stream, rather than full stop.
+Austin will continue to be a desirable place to live and work, both for the reasons we’ve always known like the restaurants, the parks, the access to top talent, etc., and for new reasons like the ability to successfully and comfortable social distance as needed.
+It’s not to say that growth won’t be impacted by COVID-19, but it’s likely to be a slowing of the stream, rather than a full stop.
 In its presentation titled “Impact of the Coronavirus on the Austin & Central Texas Economy,” local economic development firm AngelouEconomics predicts an addition of approximately 35,000 residents in 2020 and 45,000 residents in 2021, compared to about 55,000 to 65,000 new residents during each of the past four years.14 The lower-than-usual projection is attributed to the tendency of people to stay put and avoid the risk of moving during a period of economic difficulty.15

 As people and businesses alike continue to be attracted to our city of tacos, hill country living and live music, we expect this to continue to fuel the Austin economy.